Vote Leave: Political parties

-Labour MPs who want to exit the European Union on left-wing grounds have expressed their concern over being marginalised by Conservative and UKIP domination of the Vote Leave campaign.
+Labour MPs who want to exit the European Union on left-wing grounds expressed their concern over being marginalised by Conservative and UKIP domination of the Vote Leave campaign.
 Labour donor John Mills was replaced by Conservative peer Nigel Lawson as chairman of the group on 5 February 2016, which prompted a source close to the campaign to tell The Morning Star that "Given that we need to win over Labour and socialist voters to win, how can we have a Tory grandee leading the campaign?
 Labour Leave's position in the campaign is very difficult after this."
 The Green Party of England and Wales's representative in the House of Lords, Baroness Jones of Moulsecoomb, previously supported Vote Leave but withdrew her support for the organisation following its decision to appoint Lawson as its chairman, tweeting that she "Will vote to Leave EU but can't work with an organisation with so little judgement as to put Lawson at its head."
 However, in mid-March Labour MP Gisela Stuart replaced Lawson as chair of Vote Leave.